shiyangm/shiyangm.github.io/index.md

 * **statistical genetics**
    - developing statistical and computational methods for the analysis of high-dimensional genetic data
 * **biostatistics**
-   - clinical trials and other biostatistics methods
+   - clinical trials and adaptive design

 ### SELECTED PUBLICATIONS (JCR Q1)